Kernix13/beginner-git-commands/README.md

 `rm -rf .git`

-I do not know what some of these do:
+I know what some of these commands do, and some I do not:

 ```
 git commit -am